-- First, heat the water until it is warm.
+- Firstly, heat the water until it is warm.

-- Next, add the salt and stir until it blends completely.
+- Secondly, add the salt and stir until it blends completely.

 - Swish this solution around in your mouth for 30 seconds.
 Then, spit it out and repeat the process until there is nothing left in the cup.

-- Afterward, rinse your mouth with warm water.
+- Finally, rinse your mouth with warm water.

-See also: 10 Benefits of Pink Himalayan Salt
+See also: Ten Benefits of Pink Himalayan Salt

 - Next, add the baking soda and mix it well until it dissolves.

-- Finally, swish the solution around your mouth several times until it’s gone.
+- Finally, swish the solution around your mouth several times.

-A relative of mint, basil is used as a natural ingredient widely in the field of dentistry.
-That’s because, as this study from the Food Industry Research Institute in Cuba shows, it’s an antimicrobial agent.
-This is why it makes a great treatment for infections.
+A relative of mint, basil is a natural ingredient widely used in the field of dentistry.
+This is because, as this study from the Food Industry Research Institute in Cuba shows, it’s an antimicrobial agent.
+As you can imagine, it’s a great treatment against infections.

-- First, boil the water and then turn it off and add the basil leaves.
+- First, boil the water along with the basil leaves.

-- Next, let it steep for at least 10 minutes.
-Store it in the fridge after it cools down.
+- Next, let it steep and store it in the fridge.